mikecastrodemaria/frame-interpolation/README.md

 Windows users can launch a small Gradio interface with `start_gradio_windows.bat`.
-The script creates a virtual environment, installs the requirements and starts the demo.
-It allows selecting two images and adjusting the interpolation settings to generate either the mid‑frame or a video of the interpolated frames.
+The script creates a virtual environment, installs the requirements and starts the demo. **Python 3.9 is required** because TensorFlow 2.6 does not have wheels for newer versions.
+Ensure that `py -3.9` is available on your system.
+The interface lets you select two images and adjust interpolation settings to generate either the mid‑frame or a video of the interpolated frames.

 ## Datasets